christophercatt/listarr/README.md

 Go to localhost:5000

 Note.
 Before adding any list to Listarr, please make sure you fill out the required connection details within the settings.
-Lists will not automatically be added to Sonarr once added to Listarr, they are added every x minutes, set
+Lists will not automatically be added to Sonarr once added to Listarr, they are added every x minutes, set within the 'Settings' tab.

 ## Docker